Sam9682/ai-costminimizer/README.md

 cd ~/CostMinimizer && source .venv/bin/activate && python setup.py develop

 # 2.5 Configure the tool
+# next is the configuration json file to auto configure the tooling, this is the CUR definition for the workshop studio
+cat > ~/cow/cm_autoconfig.json << 'EOF'
+{
+  "cur_region": "us-east-1",
+  "cur_db": "cur-database",
+  "cur_table": "raw_cur_data"
+}
+EOF

+# 2.6 Configure the tool
 cd ~/CostMinimizer && source .venv/bin/activate && CostMinimizer --configure --auto-update-conf

-# 2.6 Last step, check the current configuration of the tool
+# 2.7 Last step, check the current configuration of the tool
 cd ~/CostMinimizer && source .venv/bin/activate && CostMinimizer --configure --ls-conf

 For information, the configuration has the following parameters :